 - The dashboard viewer — Dashboard readers see data as themselves, according to their own access to data.
 These types of dashboards are often called Dynamic Dashboards.

 Take note of these dynamic dashboard limitations:

-When people open your dashboard, they see data as the person that you specified.
+When other users open your dashboard, they will see data as the person that you specified.